-Despite receiving the same level of budgetary support as the previous year from the National Government in 2023, PCIC turned in significant improvements in key performance indicators of its agricultural insurance program.
+While it received the same level of budgetary support as the previous year from the National Government in 2023, PCIC turned in significant improvements in key performance indicators of its agricultural insurance program.

 PCIC increased its insurance coverage by 1.84% among farmers and fisherfolk.
-Year-end reports collected from the PCIC regional offices through the agency's automated business system show that the number of farmers and fisherfolk enrolled in 2023 reached over 3.909 Million from about 3.84 Million the previous year, an increase of 70,542 farmers and fisherfolk in the PCIC's fold.
+Year-end reports collected from the regional offices show that the number of farmers and fisherfolk enrolled in 2023 reached over 3.909 Million from about 3.84 Million the previous year, or an increase of 70,542 farmers and fisherfolk.